bbc2210/Fin-Tech_Challenge_12_Credit-Risk-Classification/README.md

 ## Overview of the Analysis

-Differentiating creditworthy borrowers from others is important in financial industry.
+Differentiating creditworthy borrowers from others is important in the financial industry.
 Supervised learning is applied to predict such borrowers.

 Borrowers' data columns are inclusive of loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts, derogatory_marks, total_debt, and loan_status.
 Loan_status, a binary value indicating whether a borrower's loan healthy or high-risky, is what we'd like to predict; therefore, it's defined as `target`.
 Other data columns are defined as `features`; they are used to train supervised learning model.

-Basic stages of supervised learning model is as follows: model, fit, and predict.
-In stage model,  we need to decide which model to mathematically best represents the real world.
+Basic stages of supervised learning model is as followed: model, fit, and predict.
+In stage model,  we need to determine which model would mathematically best represent the real world.
 In this example, `LogisticRegression(random_state=1)` is called to make such model.
 Now, the model is untrained;  in stage fit, we fit ( or train ) the model with data, which is `features` and `target`.
-Once the model is fit, in stage predict, it makes predictions for new data.
+Once the model is fit, it makes predictions for new data.

-To make convincing predictions, resampling method `RandomOverSampler(random_state=1)` is applied to solve a common classification problem: imbalanced classes, the size of one class greatly exceeding the other.
+To make convincing predictions, the resampling method `RandomOverSampler(random_state=1)` is applied to solve a common classification problem: imbalanced classes, which is when the size of one class greatly exceeding the other.